 International trade has always been considered as one of the determining factors of the countries member of the Eurasian Economic Union (EAEU) (Zakharochkina et al., 2020).
 To this day, the highly significant transportation passages and product flows pass through its region.
 Due to its special geographical location, the Union had a competitive advantage for its States.
 At the same time, in recent years, various geopolitical conflicts, quite frequent for the modern global political arena, have begun to cause disunity, while the constant redistribution of zones of influence is the fragmentation of the region.
-As a result, this has led to the formulation of a long-term concentration strategies.
+As a result, this has led to the formulation of a long-term concentration on short-range advantages and the impossibility of building development and consolidation strategies.
 However, by now, the EAEU has been able to become a unique platform for the beneficial economic collaboration of its participants, including concerning the initiation and successful implementation of trade and economic initiatives throughout the Union.